gggliuye/VIO/docs/ServerLocalization/CloudMatch.rst

 **Run time** :

-Here we show the run time in our tests (using i7 CPU and RTX2080 GPU) for each candidate keyframe.
+Here we show the run-time histograms in our tests (using i7 CPU and RTX2080 GPU) for each candidate keyframe.

 .. image:: images/run_time.png
   :align: center